 For instance, Alison Gopnik, a professor of psychology at UC Berkeley and an atheist, says, ”By Elementary School age, children start to invoke an ultimate God-like designer to explain the complexity of the world around them, even children brought up by atheists.”[iv]
 Her analysis shows that the intuition of design is not something instilled by parents, but is a natural inclination in all children to attribute life to a God-like designer.

 Others who concede a natural inclination to attribute design to the world include Nobel laureate Francis Crick, a self-described agnostic, leaning toward atheism[v], who says, “Biologists must constantly keep in mind that what they see was not designed but rather evolved.”[vi]
 In this statement that implicitly acknowledges an intuition to attribute design to the world, even in adults, and even in people who do science, is an exhortation to the public in general, and to the scientific community specifically, to discount that intuition.
 “Move along.
 There is nothing to see here.”

 I am reminded of another agnostic whose theology was admittedly “a simple muddle”[vii] – Charles Darwin – who openly acknowledged what Axe calls universal design intuition.
 In his book, On the Origin of Species, Darwin wrestled with the idea of God[viii] and acknowledged “the deep inward conviction and feelings which are experienced by most persons” of the existence of an intelligent God.[ix]
-He recognized his own feelings and “firm conviction of God, and of immortality of the soul”.[x]
+He recognized in his own intuition a “firm conviction of God, and of immortality of the soul”.[x]

 But then with me the horrid doubt always arises whether the convictions of man’s mind, which has been developed from the mind of the lower animals, are of any value or at all trustworthy.
 Would any one trust in the convictions of a monkey’s mind, if there are any convictions in such a mind?[xiv]